qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 ====================================================

 .. note::
-    This recipe is only for those who have access to the cloud service.
+    This guide is only for those who have access to the cloud service.
 You can check whether you do by logging into the IBM Quantum interface and seeing if you can see the `database <https://quantum-computing.ibm.com/experiments>`__.